 - The deletion of personal information collected about them;

 The relevant categories of personal information about Covered Individuals that Kaiser Permanente may collect include:

 - Unique personal identifiers (e.g., Social Security number)

 - Information about your financial accounts and health insurance

 - Information necessary to run drug and health screening or provide workers compensation insurance and care

-- Information about your educational, professional, employment and internet browsing history
+- Information about your educational, professional and employment history

 Questions, Complaints & Contacts

 If you have any questions about this Privacy Statement, our policies and practices concerning this site, your rights under this statement, and your dealings with the Kaiser Permanente Careers website, you can contact Kaiser Permanente by sending a message to our web manager at email@example.com or call toll-free number (833-945-2456).